-Wages and benefits paid must meet, as a minimum, any applicable local laws or benchmark industry standards, whichever is the higher.
+Wages and benefits paid either directly to workers or through an agency or broker, must meet, as a minimum, any applicable local laws or benchmark industry standards, whichever is the higher.
 In any event wages must always be enough to meet basic needs and provide some discretionary income.

 All workers must be provided with written and understandable information about their employment conditions with respect to wages before they enter employment and about the particulars of their wages for each pay period.

 Deductions from wages as a disciplinary measure is not permitted, nor any deductions from wages not provided for by local laws without the express permission of workers.
 All disciplinary and performance management measures must be recorded.